johannesulf/dsigma/README.md

 ![Language: Python](https://img.shields.io/github/languages/top/johannesulf/dsigma)
 [![ASCL](https://img.shields.io/badge/ascl-2204.006-orange.svg?style=flat)](https://ascl.net/2204.006)

-`dsigma` is an easy-to-use python package for analyzing galaxy-galaxy lensing.
-It has a broadly applicable API and is optimized for computational efficiency.
-While originally intended to be used with the shape catalog of the Hyper-Suprime Cam (HSC) survey, it should work for other surveys, most prominently the Dark Energy Survey (DES) and the Kilo-Degree Survey (KiDS).

 ![plot](https://raw.githubusercontent.com/johannesulf/dsigma/main/docs/plot.png)

+`dsigma` is an easy-to-use python package for measuring gravitational galaxy-galaxy lensing.
+Using a lensing catalog, it estimates excess surface density around a population of lenses, such as galaxies in the Sloan Digital Sky Survey or the Baryon Oscillation Spectroscopic Survey.
+It has a broadly applicable API and can utilize data from the Dark Energy Survey (DES), the Kilo-Degree Survey (KiDS), and the Hyper-Suprime Cam (HSC) lensing surveys, among others.
+With core computations written in C, `dsigma` is very fast.
+Additionally, `dsigma` provides out-of-the-box support for estimating covariances with jackknife resampling and calculating various summary statistics.

 ## Authors